LukeW1999/DafnyBench2C/README.md

 ## 🙏 Acknowledgments

-- DafnyBench dataset for providing the Dafny code samples
+- **DafnyBench Dataset**: This project uses the [DafnyBench](https://github.com/sun-wendy/DafnyBench) dataset as a git submodule for evaluation and testing purposes.
-- DeepSeek and Anthropic for AI model APIs
+- **Claude API**: Powered by Anthropic's Claude models
-- The formal verification community for inspiration
+- **DeepSeek API**: Powered by DeepSeek's AI models

 ## 📞 Support

-For issues and questions:
+For questions and support, please open an issue on GitHub.

-- Open an issue on GitHub
+---

-- Check the [USAGE.md](USAGE.md) for detailed usage examples
+**Note**: The DafnyBench dataset is included as a git submodule.
+If you clone this repository, make sure to run `git submodule update --init --recursive` to download the dataset files.